ahuang314/Roman_Data_Challenge/docs/getting_started.md

 ## Eligibility

 Everyone is welcome to participate.
-Entries can be as a team or individually.
+Entries can be as a team or individual.

 ## Downloading the Datasets